 These numbers reflect only a small part of the incredible value provided to the state by Federation institutions.
 For educating the same number of students as the states public universities, Federation institutions receive only about 8 percent of the annual Illinois higher education appropriations for operations and grants each year.

-The Federation of Independent Illinois Colleges and Universities was founded in 1904 in Chicago and is the oldest private college association in the country.
+The Federation of Independent Illinois Colleges and Universities was founded in 1904 in Chicago and is the oldest independent college association in the country.
 Originally formed as a social network for college presidents, the Federation became incorporated as an Illinois 501(c)(6) in the mid 1960s in response to the Higher Education Act of 1965.